 These powers were themselves all products of Loki’s magic.
 In fact, Loki would later suggest that Sylvie didn’t even exist at all until the moment she awoke with powers, and the God of Mischief totally fabricated her memories of an ordinary life.
 Loki was amusing herself by creating a mortal being that only suspects she’s an Asgardian.
-The Loki of this era presented as female, which ties the concept of Lady Loki together with the creation of Sylvie.
-Sylvie took on the name and general appearance of Amora, the Enchantress, a longtime Thor foe from Asgard.
+The Loki of this Marvel Comics era presented as a woman, which ties the concept of Lady Loki together with the creation of Sylvie.
+Sylvie also took on the name and general appearance of Amora, the Enchantress, a longtime Thor foe from Asgard.
 One who has yet to appear in the MCU.

-A Short-Lived Avengers Career
+Sylvie’s Short-Lived Avengers Career

-Although the original Enchantress was a villain, Sylvie became a hero.
+Although the original Enchantress was a villain, Marvel Comics’ Sylvie became a hero.
 Well, she tried to.
-She went to New York and joined the team called the Young Masters.
+She went to New York and joined a team called the Young Masters.
 This was during the period in the Marvel Universe called “the Dark Reign.”
 During this time, Norman Osborn, the Green Goblin, positioned himself and other villains as Earth’s great heroes.
 The Young Masters became Osborn’s counterparts to the Young Avengers.
-Despite being on a team already, Sylvie tried out for the Young Avengers and got in.
+Despite being on a Marvel team already, Sylvie tried out for the Young Avengers and got in.
 But then, the truth came out.
 Sylvie was a creation of Loki’s sent to dismantle the Young Avengers’ magical defense systems from within, as a sort of trap.
 Soon after this revelation, the group kicked her out.